 Imagine the bill you might rack up after a year?

 Wait, you don't have to because I've done the math.
-Your first year with a membership service like Audible.com would cost you $164.45 (includes the one-month free trial).
-And to buy audio books on their own costs at least $7.00 (usually much more).
+Your first year with a membership service like Audible.com would cost you $164.45 (including the one-month free trial).
+And to buy audiobooks on their own costs at least $7.00 (usually much more).

 Psst: eBooks more your thing?
 Here's how to find free books on kindle.